karlospn/mytechramblings-site-source-code/content/posts/linting-a-dotnet-app-dockerfile-using-azure-pipelines.md

 Reference -> https://docs.docker.com/engine/reference/builder/#expose
 ```

-On the previous section I have stated that the Dockerfile had no errors and if you build an image using it, it will create an image that runs without no problems at all.
-As you can see having a working and running image doesn't mean that the Dockerfile is free of problems.
+As I said earlier, the Dockerfile I showed you at the beginning of this example creates an image that runs just fine, but as you can see having a working and running image doesn't mean that the Dockerfile is free of problems or the application is tuned up correctly.

 Let's start fixing the errors:

-- The base image should come from the official Microsoft repository, which means changing this instruction from ``FROM bitnami/dotnet-sdk:6 `` to ``mcr.microsoft.com/dotnet/sdk:6.0 AS build``
+- The base image should come from the official Microsoft repository, which means changing this instruction from ``FROM bitnami/dotnet-sdk:6 AS build`` to ``FROM mcr.microsoft.com/dotnet/sdk:6.0 AS build``

-- The application must use a ``linux-x64`` runtime instead of the ``rhel-x64``, so it needs to be change on the ``dotnet restore``, ``dotnet build`` and ``dotnet publish`` commands.
+- The application must use a ``linux-x64`` runtime instead of the ``rhel-x64`` runtime, which means changing the runtime attribute on the ``dotnet restore``, ``dotnet build`` and ``dotnet publish`` commands.

-- There is no need to restore the NuGet packages on each dotnet command, so we need to set the ``--no-restore`` attribute on the ``dotnet build`` command.
+- There is no need to restore the NuGet packages on each dotnet command, which means setting the ``--no-restore`` attribute on the ``dotnet build`` command.

-- There is no need to restore the Nuget package and build the project again when running the ``dotnet publish`` command, so we need to set the ``--no-build`` attribute on the ``dotnet publish`` command.
+- There is no need to restore the NuGet packages and build the project again when running the ``dotnet publish`` command, which means setting the ``--no-build`` attribute on the ``dotnet publish`` command.

 - One strategy to reduce the size of the artifact is to trim the artifact.
 To do it we need to set the ``/p:PublishTrimmed=true`` attribute when running the ``dotnet publish`` command.

-- It might not be needed but it is always a good practice to ``EXPOSE`` which ports are going to be used, so on stage 2 we're going to ``EXPOSE 80``.
+- It might not be needed, but it is always a good practice to ``EXPOSE`` which ports are going to be used, so on stage 2 we're going to add the ``EXPOSE 80`` and ``EXPOSE 443`` instructions.

 Here's the resulting Dockerfile after applying all this fixes.